Learn Chinese Pinyin — A Beginner's Guide

 For a beginner, the main lesson is simple: if a pinyin spelling seems strange, it usually is not random.
 There is usually a rule behind it.

-06 How Chinese Children Learn Pinyin
+08 How Chinese Children Learn Pinyin

 This is also a useful model for adult learners.
-Use pinyin confidently at the beginning.
-Let it help you pronounce words, type Chinese, and build listening accuracy.
-Then gradually reduce your dependence on it as your character recognition grows.
+Use pinyin confidently at the beginning — let it help you pronounce words, type Chinese, and build listening accuracy.

 A complete pinyin chart showing Mandarin initials and finals